 DOROTHY SECKLER: That brings up a kind of sense of color as the kind of property of color that one might even, say, investigate in a laboratory.
 And of course the person who's done that most of all is Albers.

 DOROTHY SECKLER: Have you strong feelings for what he was doing with color?

 PERLE FINE: No, not really.
 I know Albers, too.
 He was a member of A.A.A. and a very sweet person.
 But I can't find very much interest in Albers.
 I find him too technical.
 Everything about it is technical.
 It's as if he mixed color and said, "Well isn't this interesting?"

-This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Perle Fine, 1968 Jan.
-19, Archives of American Art, Smithsonian Institution.
+19. Archives of American Art, Smithsonian Institution.